7 Tips to Managing Your Team Remotely

 3. Lead with Compassion

 Giant deals have fallen through overnight.
-Large revenue-generating events cancelled.
+Large revenue-generating events canceled.
 People staying home and going out to spend money.
 Though this can be devastating for your revenue, try to take a compassionate approach when dealing with your employees.
-Realize they are just as stressed and freaked out as you are and if they aren’t, they probably will be shortly.
+Realize they are just as stressed and freaked out as you are and if they aren’t, they probably will be short.
 Connect to them at that level.
 Everyone is searching for answers.
 Deal with your people as humanly and nicely as possible.”

 4. Trust Your Team

 Here’s a big one.
 Human nature kicks in when our team is out of our visual sightline.
-This is a big reason why many companies are not willing to embrace a remote workforce because there’s an uncertainty about whether or not the work will get completed at the same level as if they were in an office.
+This is a big reason why many companies are not willing to embrace a remote workforce because there’s uncertainty about whether or not the work will get completed at the same level as if they were in an office.
 Rising above this is key to managing remote employees.
 Give them respect and trust that they are professional and they’ll do the job.
 Agree on specific, measurable things that they should be doing and delivering every week and if you’re getting the results you need, don’t need to worry as much about when, where and how they’re getting it done.

 Building a community is important to developing an engaged remote workforce.
 Use technology to create dedicated spaces for celebrating special days (e.g. birthdays), company milestones (e.g., months or years of service), as well as community recognition.
 Being intentional about creating community helps develop a corporate culture that inspires connection, which can result in increased productivity.
 Encourage any kind of “water cooler” interaction through whatever technology you can find.
 Slack(slack.com) works pretty good for some of my clients.

 If remote employees can’t download files, struggle hearing on a conference call, and consistently receive meeting invitations for times when they are still asleep, you have failed to address the basics.
 First, invest in reliable tools to make collaboration possible.
 Then develop clear processes to use such tools.